dotnet-mcp

 User: "What .NET versions do I have?"

-AI: Reads dotnet://sdk/list resource (no execution needed)
+AI: Reads dotnet://sdk-info resource (no execution needed)

 Returns: .NET 8.0 (LTS), .NET 9.0 (STS), .NET 10.0 (LTS)